matplotlib/matplotlib/SECURITY.md

 ## Supported Versions

-The following table lists versions and whether they are supported.
+The following table lists versions, and whether they are supported.
 Security vulnerability reports will be accepted and acted upon for all supported versions.